Program Educational Objectives & Student Outcomes

 - engage in lifelong learning for professional growth

-The companion Student Outcomes listed below were developed specifically for the undergraduate civil engineering program to help ensure that the aforementioned Program Educational Objectives are met.
+Companion Student Outcomes listed below were developed specifically for the undergraduate civil engineering program to help ensure that the aforementioned Program Educational Objectives are met.
 The focus of these outcomes is consistent with the set of required educational outcomes identified in the ABET EC2000 accreditation guidelines.
-Minimum ABET requirements have been supplemented with Program/University-specific outcomes that address the uniqueness of a Santa Clara University civil engineering education.
+Minimum ABET requirements have been supplemented with Program/University-specific outcomes that address the uniqueness of a Santa Clara University Civil, Environmental, and Sustainable Engineering education.

-The Civil Engineering Student Outcomes require that graduates receiving a BSCE degree from Santa Clara University demonstrate the following.
+The Civil, Environmental, and Sustainable Engineering Student Outcomes require that graduates receiving a BSCE degree from Santa Clara University demonstrate the following.

 1a.
 Graduates will have an ability to apply knowledge of mathematics, science, and engineering.